Applied Mathematics

 1. Introduction

 Random processes indexed by sets in the space-time domain are useful objects in stochastic analysis, since they can be viewed as mathematical models for the noise perturbing a stochastic partial differential equation (SPDE).
 In the recent years, a lot of effort has been dedicated to studying the behaviour of the solution of basic equations (like the heat or wave equations), driven by a Gaussian white noise.
-This type of noise was introduced by Walsh in [3] and is defined as a zero-mean Gaussian process, with covariance
+This type of noise was introduced by Walsh in [3] and is defined as a zero-mean Gaussian process

 , where